 The candidates

 127 candidates presented themselves for the examination.
-80/127 (63%) were in an Overseas Territory (OST), with the majority (42%) in OST4.
+80/127 (63%) were in an Ophthalmic Specialty Training (OST), with the majority (42%) in OST4.

 The written paper

 The written part of the part 2 FRCOphth examination consists of a multiple choice question paper, which is administered in two parts.
 Candidates must pass the written paper to be allowed to sit the clinical part of the examination.